alok-kumar8765/robot_mood_announcer/README.md

 ![Pull Requests](https://img.shields.io/github/issues-pr/alok-kumar8765/robot_mood_announcer)
 ![Code Quality](https://img.shields.io/badge/code%20quality-A-brightgreen)

 ---

-## 🤝 **Contributing**
+# 🤝 **Contributing**

-Contributions are welcome!
-You can help by:

-* Adding more moods
-* Improving TTS voice settings
-* Adding GUI or CLI enhancements
-* Optimizing code or structure

-**Steps to contribute:**

-1. Fork the repo
+1. Fork the project
-2. Create a new branch
+2. Create a feature branch
-3. Add your improvements
+3. Commit changes
-4. Submit a pull request
+4. Open a Pull Request

+All improvements are welcome—especially new mood packs!

 ---

-## 💬 **Discussions**
+# 💬 **Discussions**

-Have ideas, suggestions, or want new features?
+Have ideas?
+Need help?
-Start a discussion in the **Discussions** tab and share your thoughts with the community.
+Start a thread in the **Discussions** tab!

 ---

-## ⭐ **Support the Project**
+# ⭐ **Support**

-If you find this project useful or fun:
+If you enjoy this project:

-👉 **Give it a star!** ⭐
+👉 **Star the repository**
-👉 **Share it with beginners learning Python.**
+👉 Share it with other Python beginners
+👉 Suggest new features

-Your support motivates future updates!
+Your support keeps the robot happy ❤️

 ---